steelbridge-io/steelbridge-hidden-login/README.md

 </form>
 ```

 3. Save the page and now add the slug to the line 25 of steelbridge-hidden-login.php in this plugin where to see /hidden-login/ replace with /your-slug/.
-Do the same on line 68.

 ```
 // Find the follwoing in the code found in steelbridge-hidden-login.php